DETAILED ACTION

 wherein, when the target data is foggy-programmed, memory cells programmed with the target data are programmed into an erase state or one of a plurality of intermediate program states, and

-wherein, when the target data is fine-programmed, threshold voltage distributions of the memory cells programmed with the target data are adjusted
+wherein, when the target data is fine-programmed, threshold voltage distributions of the memory cells programmed with the target data are adjusted more finely than those of the foggy-programmed target data

-Gorobets in view of Yun and Ji fails to teach copy the foggy-programmed target data from the first location to the buffer and fine-program the copied foggy-programmed target data,
+Gorobets in view of Yun and Fujiu fails to teach copy the foggy-programmed target data from the first location to the buffer; and

 wherein the control logic is configured to receive the address information during N address cycles, wherein N is a natural number of two or more.

-Gorobets in view of Yun, Ji, and Hsieh fails to teach that the control logic is configured to receive the address information during N address cycles, wherein N is a natural number of two or more.
+Gorobets in view of Yun, Fujiu, and Hsieh fails to teach that the control logic is configured to receive the address information during N address cycles, wherein N is a natural number of two or more.
 Intel teaches that the control logic is configured to receive the address information during N address cycles, wherein N is a natural number of two or more (“When both the column and row addresses are required to be issued, the column address is always issued first in one or more 8-bit address cycles.
 The row addresses follow in one or more 8-bit address cycles.”, page 89, paragraph 7).
-It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine Gorobets with Yun, Ji, Hsieh, and Intel such that the control logic is configured to receive the address information during N address cycles, wherein N is a natural number of two or more in order to address a large number of bytes while reducing the number of pins.
+It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine Gorobets with Yun, Fujiu, Hsieh, and Intel such that the control logic is configured to receive the address information during N address cycles, wherein N is a natural number of two or more in order to address a large number of bytes while reducing the number of pins.

 In regards to claim 3, Yun further teaches that the control logic determines address information received during preceding (N/2) address cycles among the N address cycles as the first program address, and determines address information received during subsequent (N/2) address cycles among the N address cycles as the second program address (“For instance, the address list may include a first physical address 44 and a second physical address 45.
 Each of the physical addresses 44 and 45 may include a start address (Start_Address) 441 or 451 of physical blocks to which data will be written in the data storage device 300 and the number of the physical blocks 443 or 453.”, paragraph 0093).